PeterWong327/study-guide-notes/algorithms.md

 - Describe direct and indirect recursion
   - Direct recursion is when a function calls itself.
   - Indirect recursion is when a function1 calls another function2, which calls the original function1 directly or indirectly.

+- What is tail call recursion?
+Why is it helpful, if at all?
+  - Tail call recursion is when a function ends with a recursive call, so that the last thing executed is the recursive call.
+It is helpful because the function can be optimized by the compiler.
+Since the recursive call is the last to be executed, there would be no need to save the current function's stack frame, thus saving memory.

+- Discuss advantages/disadvantages of recursion

+- How is memory allocated during recursive function calls?